A Study on Anxiety, Depression and Change in Outlook.

 Finally, the post-retreat measure was taken immediately after the programme was completed, and therefore the reductions in feelings of anxiety and depression, for example, may be inflated.
 In order to examine this issue, participants will be contacted at 3 and 6-month follow up to assess whether the effects evidenced here were sustained over time.
 Another point to note is that while the measures used in this study are reliable and have been validated in previous research, there are limitations to the depth of data that can be retrieved from questionnaires.
 Moreover, participants may not respond as conscientiously as if the researcher had asked the questions in an interview.
 This will be addressed in the next study by implementing both qualitative and quantitative measures.

-EMDR and Post-traumatic Growth
+A Dissertation on EMDR and Post-traumatic Growth

 Abstract

 Up to this point, there have been few studies mentioning the link between EMDR and post- traumatic growth (PTG).
 One of the main discoveries of this study is that the concept of PTG is not well understood and that there is limited recognition of its quantitative measures.
-There was some understanding of the potential links between an EMDR process and the facilitation of PTG, yet this was little formulised or congruent in its delivery.
+There was some understanding of the potential links between an EMDR process and the facilitation of PTG, yet this was little formalised or congruent in its delivery.
 Using Interpretative Phenomenological Analysis (IPA), this project attempted to investigate the connection in greater detail.
 Four EMDR Consultants were enlisted to participate.
 Five major themes materialised during the data analysis: EMDR is a powerful and efficacious intervention, PTG is more than just symptom relief, EMDR can have a part to play in promoting PTG, the re- evaluation phase is a key component in recognising and identifying PTG, and the need for more research is crucial for further understanding.
 In line with the IPA method, all of the themes are accentuated via the capture of, and analysis of, comprehensive accounts of the research participant’s lived experiences.
 Results showed the need for a better understanding of PTG and the necessity of further research.